Tender slow cooker lamb shanks, gently simmered in a flavorful, rich red wine sauce until the meat falls off the bone.

 You probably didn’t cook them long enough.
 Check after 4 hours on high and 8 hours on low; poke the meat with a fork; it should be tender and easy to pull off the bone.
 If it’s not, cook it for longer and check again.

 The cooking time also depends on the size of the pieces, standard ones are not very large, but if you purchase the lamb at the local butcher, the shanks might be larger.

 Yes.
 Brown the meat in a large Dutch oven.
 Remove and brown the vegetables.
 Add liquids and spices as instructed.

 Return the meat to the pot.
 Cover and cook in the preheated oven at 180 degrees Celsius/ 350 degrees Fahrenheit for 2 hours with the lid on top.

-Remove lid and cook for another ½ hour to 1 hour or until the meat is very tender.
+Remove the lid and cook for another ½ hour to 1 hour or until the meat is very tender.

 Transfer the lamb to a platter and make the red wine sauce as instructed.

-Yes, cook everything ahead, return the meat to the thickened gravy, let cool completely and refrigerate the pot.
+Yes, cook everything ahead, return the meat to the thickened gravy, let cool completely, and refrigerate the pot.

 Reheat well on the stovetop before serving; regularly turn the meat into the red wine sauce to make sure it heats evenly on all sides.
 Stir the sauce often to prevent the vegetables from catching.